 If you’re having trouble sticking to your goals, which it sounds like you are, then you may need to find an emotional motivator to keep you going.
 Ask yourself, “What does being debt free mean for me?”
 How will it feel to be debt free?

 If you’re more pragmatic and you need some evidence-based motivation, try using a debt free calculator to see exactly how much money you’re wasting each year on interest that could be going towards, well, anything besides credit card interest.
+This feeling of regret when you’re paying off your debts is why you should really pay attention to interest rates when choosing a credit card.
 The key is to find something other than “I need to budget because budgeting is the right thing to do.”
 That is true, but let’s be honest, it’s not very exciting.